Sheriff's Office: Georgia woman's 2019 traffic stop started with 14-mile chase - Salisbury Post

 Sheriff’s Office: Georgia woman’s 2019 traffic stop started with 14-mile chase

-SALISBURY — A 2019 traffic stop that’s the subject of a federal lawsuit started with a chase that lasted 14 miles and ended with law enforcement officers flattening a woman’s tires in Davidson County, according to an incident report from the Rowan County Sheriff’s Office.
+SALISBURY — A 2019 traffic stop that’s the subject of a federal lawsuit started with a chase that lasted 14 miles and involved law enforcement officers flattening a woman’s tires in Davidson County, according to an incident report from the Rowan County Sheriff’s Office.

 The 68-year-old Georgia woman, Stephanie Bottom, filed the lawsuit Wednesday in federal court for North Carolina’s Middle District about her treatment during the stop involving Salisbury Police and the Rowan County Sheriff’s Office.
 In the suit, Bottom says law enforcement officers used excessive force, drew their guns during the stop, pulled her out of the car by her hair and tore her rotator cuff.